Saksham-Aggarwal-1/Saksham-Aggarwal-1/README.md

+- 👨‍💻 I'm currently working as an Associate Application Developer in Oracle
-- 👨‍🎓 I'm a 4th year undergraduate student pursuing CSE from PEC Chandigarh
+- 👨‍🎓 I did my bachelors in Computer Science and Engineering from PEC Chandigarh
 - 👀 I’m interested in Web Development, Machine Learning and Deep Learning
 - 🌱 I’m currently learning Full Stack Development